pre-commit/pre-commit.com/sections/new-hooks.md

 executable that will match the [`entry`](#hooks-entry) – usually through `console_scripts` or `scripts` in setup.py.

+This language also supports `additional_dependencies` so it can be used with [local](#repository-local-hooks) hooks.
+The specified dependencies will be appended to the `pip install` command.

 __Support:__ python hooks work without any system-level dependencies.
 It has been tested on linux, macOS, windows, and cygwin.